ChallahBack83/surfs_up/README.md

 ## Analysis

 This analysis tested our familiarty with using sqlite and sqlalchemy.
 I used both to extract data from the weather database and determine the summary statistics for temperatures first in June and then in December.
 Turning the data into a list, I converted it to a dataframe and used .describe() to pull the summary statistics.
-I used the same code below to pull the December data utilized "12" as the filter date.
+I used the same code below to pull the December data but utilized "12" as the filter date.

 ```
 # 1. Write a query that filters the Measurement table to retrieve the temperatures for the month of June.